-A public transport supportive urban environment that balances novement and place with significant provision and priority for pedestrians, cyclists and public transport users.
+A public transport supportive urban environment that balances movement and place with significant provision and priority for pedestrians, cyclists and public transport users.

-A biodiverse urban environment with generous planting on buildings, the public realm, streets and open spaces, which create memorable places to support public life unified City Centre, comprised of five precincts each with their own nique character, united as the heart of Canberra.
+A biodiverse urban environment with generous planting on buildings, the public realm, streets and open spaces, which create memorable places to support public life.